Why Prompt Injection Is a Threat to Large Language Models

 Prompt Injection vs. Other Injection Attacks

-Prompt injection is similar to other types of injection attacks — such as SQL injection, where attackers inject SQL queries into an app with the goal of causing it to reveal private information from a database; or XSS injection, which involves inserting malicious code into a website to cause an unintended behavior.
+Prompt injection is similar to other types of injection attacks — such as SQL injection, where attackers inject SQL queries into an app to make it reveal private information from a database; or XSS injection, which involves inserting malicious code into a website to cause an unintended behavior.

 However, prompt injection is unique in two key respects:

-• It's a type of attack that targets LLMs and chatbots, not other types of applications.
+It's an attack that targets LLMs and chatbots, not other types of applications.

 How Does Prompt Injection Work?